I know there is a final day for my life on earth.

 or a fairy, forever feeling its brown ochre scent,

-around sinful, yet amorous brothers and sisters.
+among sinful, yet amorous brothers and sisters.